WARBLER GRAND TOUR

 To start the Warbler Grand Tour, Fly into Cincinnati/Northern Ken

-Day 2 – Red River Gorge, Kentucky – Portsmouth, Ohio
+Day 2 – Red River Gorge, Kentucky

 Henslow’s Sparrow

-Day 3 – Shawnee State Park
+Day 3 – Red River to Shawnee National Forest, Ohio

 Cerulean Warbler with She Flew Birding Tours on our Warbler Grand Tour.